A beginner-friendly guide to bulk video creation

-Creating videos in bulk, where you have to do a small edit to a large number of videos can be a real challenge if you have never done it before.
+Creating videos in bulk, where you have to do a small edit to a large number of videos, can be a real challenge if you have never done it before.
 This article will be your lighthouse and help you navigate the waters of bulk video creation.

 Bulk video creation - automation saves the day

-Whenever you’re automatically swapping video assets you’ll have to think about asset formatting:
+Whenever you’re automatically swapping video assets, you’ll have to think about asset formatting:

 - What will happen if you swap out an image/video that’s too small or large

-No matter what solution you choose, all of these can connect to a spreadsheet that will hold all of your video variations.
+No matter which solution for bulk video creation you choose, every single one of them can connect to a spreadsheet that will hold all of your video variations.

-Native After Effects CSV function
+1. Bulk video maker: Native After Effects CSV function

 You can later use expressions to link your layers to the data in the CSV.
 You’ll do this by using the dataValue expression.
 This expression will allow you to reference any data point in that CSV.

 Cons: Unfortunately, there isn’t a way to do this automatically without scripting with native AE.
-If you only have 10s or a few dozens of variations you can do this semi-manually like this:
+If you only have a few dozen of variations you can do this semi-manually like this:

 - Link the data to CSV